Code-Institute-Submissions/LogicAtom-TargetShooter_AugResub/README.md

 ## Testing
 I have performed extensive testing on each and every step of this project.
-I had 4 other testers with different operating systems test as well and no errors.
+I had 8 other testers with different devices test as well. = Results, fully functional.

 Game window screen attempting to move the lives and score off of the main game screen...I tried changing the drawScreen function, ctx.fillRect attribute for height -20px = result is a failure as the targets and the ship can travel into that empty space and cause unexpected visual distortions.